All airlines have size and weight restrictions for carry-on and checked luggage, and they aren’t usually forgiving when a bag exceeds the limits.

 Fortunately, there are a few methods you can use to weigh your bags before heading to the airport without needing a luggage scale:

-- Use a regular bathroom scale.
+- Use a regular bathroom scale

-- Estimate luggage weight with known weights.
+- Estimate luggage weight using known items

-- Use a makeshift lever and fulcrum.
+- Use a makeshift lever and fulcrum

 - Weigh your luggage somewhere local.

 The following explains the standard baggage allowances for most airlines and four ways to weigh luggage without a scale.

 What Is the Usual Weight Limit for Luggage?

 Always double-check your airline’s baggage allowances before heading to the airport.